riceissa/penn-world-table-data/README.md

 Alan Heston, Robert Summers and Bettina Aten, Penn World Table Version 6.1, Center for International Comparisons of Production, Income and Prices at the University of Pennsylvania, October 2002.

+Attribution for PWT 5.6:

+Alan Heston, Robert Summers and Bettina Aten, Penn World Table, Center for International Comparisons of Production, Income and Prices at the University of Pennsylvania.

 ## See also

 - [maddison-project-data](https://github.com/riceissa/maddison-project-data), a